EllieTheYeen/ellietheyeen.github.io/_posts/2023-12-10-hello-world-in-many-languages.md

 time java hello.java
 ```

-Which gives the output ans as you see Java is a bit slow when not compiled
+Which gives the output and as you see Java is a bit slow when not compiled

 `output`
 ```sh